Dmitry-Skachkov/QE_examples/README.md

 ## Band structure calculation in QE

-In order to use automatic generation for k-points pathway you need to use [ibrav](https://www.quantum-espresso.org/Doc/INPUT_PW.html#idm218) parameter /= 0.
+In order to use automatic generation for k-points pathway you need to use [ibrav](https://www.quantum-espresso.org/Doc/INPUT_PW.html#idm218) parameter of QE input /= 0.

 For notations of high-symmetry points used in QE see [pdf](Example_02/A.Dal_Corso__Brillouin_zones.pdf)